mupasa/rias-sim/code-generation/README.md

-# README.md for code-generation
+# README.md
-This tutorial is to demonstrate how to generate code from Simulink that will run in your ROS workspace
+This tutorial is to demonstrate how to generate code from Simulink that will run in your ROS workspace.

+## MATLAB Setup
+### Task 1